murphman10/Chat-Interface-Application/README.md

 # Chat-Interface-Application
-This program implements Jframe components and utilizes a thread to send and recieve messes between chat windows.
+This program implements Jframe components to create a responsive chat window and utilizes a thread to send and receive messages between those windows.